PFC and PFAS-free: why is it important?

 ©Live For The Outdoors

-PFC stands for perfluorinated chemicals, or polyfluorinated chemicals.
+PFC stands for per- or polyfluorinated chemicals.
 The term ‘fluorocarbons’ is also used.
-It’s a family of synthetic chemical compounds made of carbon and fluorine.
+PFAS are per- and polyfluoroalkyl chemicals.
+In short, they are all synthetic fluorinated chemical compounds.

-Several decades ago, it was discovered that some PFCs are very stable and very effective and resisting heat, oil, stains, and water.
-Naturally then, PFCs have since been produced and used in wide array of consumer products ranging from cookware to water repellent clothing.
+Several decades ago, it was discovered that some of these fluorinated chemicals are very stable and very effective and resisting heat, oil, stains, and water.
+Naturally then, they have since been produced and used in wide array of consumer products ranging from cookware to water repellent clothing.

-The challenge with PFCs is that they were adopted with such vigour and enthusiasm since the discovery of their practical applications and have remained largely unregulated since.
+The challenge with PFCs and PFAS is that they were adopted with such vigour and enthusiasm since the discovery of their practical applications and have remained largely unregulated since.

 If you produce a stable, hardy, and hydrophobic chemical, what do you suppose it might do if it ends up in the environment?
 Perhaps predictably, stable, hardy, and hydrophobic PFCs take a very long time to break down in the natural environment and have thus been dubbed 'forever chemicals'.

-Given our love affair with synthetic chemicals, we have produced an impressive quantity of PFCs.
-And they have been leaching into the environment by various means.
-The persistence of PFCs combined with the scale at which they’re produced has meant that in a few short decades, PFCs have been detected in the environment and animals all over the world, even in Antarctica and in the human body.
+Given our love affair with synthetic chemicals, we have produced an impressive quantity of PFCs/PFAS and they have been leaching into the environment by various means.
+The persistence of forever chemicals combined with the scale at which they’re produced has meant that in a few short decades, forever chemicals have been detected in the environment and animals all over the world, even in Antarctica and in the human body.

 Path to Luibeilt from Kinlochleven, Scotland